Drawing upon the latest news from Talion’s Threat Set Radio Episode 166, we’re diving into the details from 3 key cybersecurity events.

 Ronin Network was initially hacked in March 2022 and Lazarus has slowly siphoned off more than $9 million since, sending the funds to Tornado Cash – a cryptocurrency mixer that allows users to hide the origin of the funds.
 The CISA & FBI have issued a joint advisory, warning blockchain companies that they are at high risk of falling victim to one of these financial heists, from decentralised finance (DeFi) protocols, to cryptocurrency trading companies, or even play-to-earn cryptocurrency video games.

 The notorious Zloader botnet has been intercepted by a global operation headed by Microsoft’s Digital Crimes Unit.
-65 domains that the Zloader gang has utilised to build and control its empire have been taken over by Microsoft and now direct to a sinkhole where they can no longer be used by the botnet’s criminal operators.
+65 domains that the Zloader gang has used to build and control its empire have been taken over by Microsoft and now direct to a sinkhole where they can no longer be used by the botnet’s criminal operators.

 Embedded within the Zloader malware is a domain generation algorithm (DGA) – a technique used to generate 32 different domains per day, acting as a fallback or backup communication channel for the botnet.
-In addition to the take down of the hardcoded domains, the court order also allows Microsoft to take control of an additional 319 currently registered DGA domains, enabling the blocking of the future registration of any DGA domains.
+In addition to the take down of the domains, the court order also allows Microsoft to take control of an additional 319 currently registered DGA domains, enabling the blocking of the future registration of any DGA domains.

 Originally, the primary goal of Zloader when it first appeared in 2019 was financial theft, stealing account login IDs and passwords to access money.
 In recent times, Zloader has aided a number of ransomware groups including RYUK – a strain which has taken down countless healthcare institutions, recklessly putting patients’ lives at risk during their attempts to extort ransom demands.